brianglass/anastasis/files/synaxarion_2001.md

 <span style="font-size:14.0pt;mso-bidi-font-size:12.0pt">Let us behold the champions that were slain:
 Ten multiplied by four, and others too.</span>

-<span style="font-size:14.0pt;mso-bidi-font-size:12.0pt">And on the tenth of the month was TerenceÂ’s throat slashed right open.</span>
+<span style="font-size:14.0pt;mso-bidi-font-size:12.0pt">And on the tenth of the month was Terence’s throat slashed right open.</span>

 <span style="font-size:
 14.0pt;mso-bidi-font-size:12.0pt">On the same day, Commemoration of the Holy Prophetess Olda.</span>